nathanroberts/nathanroberts.github.io/work/eresolve.md

 permalink: /work/eresolve/
 ---

-{: .f4-l .lh-copy .dark-gray .hilite .br2 .dib .ph1}
-Still working on this case study.
-Should have something up this week :)

-{: .mb2 .mt4}
-### Overview

 {: .f4-l .lh-copy .dark-gray .mb4}
-eResolve is a human-friendly, digital first approach to collections.
-Traditionally, debt collectors feel threatening and inflexible. eResolve replaces the old experience by speaking to consumers respectfully and giving them flexible payment options.
+No arguing.
+No threats.
+Choose your own path. eResolve is a human-friendly, digital first approach to collections.
+Traditionally, debt collectors feel hostile, threatening and inflexible. eResolve replaces the old experience by speaking to consumers respectfully and giving them flexible payment options.

 {: .mb2 .mt4}
 ### Role